Ayurvedic self-care tips include Mahanarayan oil massages to reduce muscle pain

 Following a holistic healing treatment like aromatherapy helps to cleanse your body and mind by promoting both physical and emotional health.
 The soothing aroma aids in managing workout pain and relaxing sore joints.
 As a result, your sleep improves, thereby reducing stress and anxiety.
 After all, good sleep is essential to allow the body to repair and heal after workouts.
 Some of essential oils that you can use include Brahmi, Shankhapushpi, Vacha, Sarpagandha and Ashwagandha.
 These herbs rejuvenate your mind by inducing peaceful sleep.

 Additional Read: How are Sleep and Mental Health Connected?
 Tips to Improve Sleep

 During a workout, the body supplies blood and energy to muscles.
 This can hamper the digestion process.
 This is why it is important to replenish after a workout.
 Choose foods that provide energy to tired muscles.
 According to ayurveda these muscle tissues are known as mamsa dhatu and ojas.
 In order to nourish mamsa dhatu, have whole grains and protein-rich foods like khichdi and lentils.
 Ojas can be replenished by including almonds, saffron, dates and ghee in your diet.

 While it is important to exercise regularly, it is equally essential to follow the health tips ayurveda suggests for rejuvenation.
 Apart from the ayurvedic self-care suggestions mentioned above, do keep yourself hydrated to increase body fluids and cope with post-workout stress better.
-To get customized ayurvedic advice, book an appointment with an ayurvedic doctor near you on Bajaj Finserv Health.
+To get customized ayurvedic advice, book an online appointment with an ayurvedic doctor near you on Bajaj Finserv Health.